hashcloak/Meson/README.md

 Meson is a mixnet for cryptocurrency transactions.
 Meson is based on the [Katzenpost software project](https://katzenpost.mixnetworks.org/).

 ## Docs
 These are the basics for joining the Meson mixnet as a provider, authority or mix.
-For more in-depth documentation on the Meson project, visit out [project site](https://hashcloak.com/Meson).
+For more in-depth documentation on the Meson project, visit our [project site](https://hashcloak.com/Meson).

 ## Usage

 #### How to Run a Provider or Mix Node

+A provider node is essentially the same as a mix node just that it has more capabilities.
+Specifically it can provide services or capabilities in the form of [plugins](https://github.com/katzenpost/docs/blob/master/handbook/mix_server.rst#external-kaetzchen-plugin-configuration).
+It also acts as the edge nodes of a mixnet in which traffic either enters or leaves.

 All of our infrastructure uses docker setups.
 You will first need to generate a provider config and its PKI keys.
 The easiest way to do that is by using our [genconfig](https://github.com/hashcloak/genconfig/#genconfig) script: